Orcas and Humans

 Echolocation

-It is one of the most efficient techniques used by killer whales to find their prey.
-In the echolocation technique, orcas produce sonar clicks that get reflected after striking an object.
-Thus, the location of the prey is easily found out using this technique.
+This is one of the most efficient techniques used by killer whales to find their prey.
+In the echolocation technique, orcas produce sonar clicks that bounce back after striking an object.
+This way, the location of the prey is easily found.

 Hunting in Pods

 Orcas hunt in groups of 30-40 called pods.
 The number of orcas in a pod can be up to 100.
-The technique that is commonly followed by killer whales to hunt whales is chasing.
+The technique most commonly used by killer whales to hunt whales is chasing.
 Orcas pursue a whale and also prevent it from surfacing for breathing.
-Eventually, the whale becomes tired by the relentless chase and submits to the attack by the killers whales.
+Eventually, the whale becomes tired by the relentless chase and gives in to the attack.

 Seal Hunting

-The technique used by orcas to hunt seals displays their intelligence.
-Seals that rest on floating ice too are hunted by these clever creatures.
-The killer whales may jump out of water to frighten the seals.
-At times, the killer whales may jump on the ice shelves to frighten the seals, so as to force them to jump in the water.
+The technique used by orcas to hunt seals shows their intelligence.
+Even seals resting on floating ice are hunted by these clever creatures.
+The killer whales may jump out of the water to frighten the seals.
+At times, killer whales may jump onto ice shelves to frighten the seals, forcing them to jump into the water.